pulumi/pulumi-hugo/themes/default/content/blog/serverless-architecture-design/index.md

 	})
     ```

-- **Scalability**: Serverless doesn't mean "no server" otherwise, where will the code actually run?
+- **Design with scalability in mind**: Serverless doesn't mean "no server" otherwise, where will the code actually run?
 The meaning of serverless is "less server."
 When event density rises, the majority of serverless platforms offer a set of options to manage how the infrastructure should scale.
-There are several options available to you, and the technique you use will depend on the function.
-Serverless Functions offer auto-scaling, allowing your application to seamlessly handle increased workloads.
+There are several options available to you, and the scaling technique you use will depend on the function.
+Serverless functions offer auto-scaling, allowing your application to seamlessly handle increased workloads.
 By designing your serverless functions with scalability in mind, you can maintain optimal performance even during traffic spikes, delivering a responsive and reliable experience to your users.

 - **Avoid making direct cross-service references**: In your serverless architecture, there are times when functions depend on other functions.
 This typically happens a lot in distributed systems.
 For example in an e-commerce service, the checkout function could depend on the payment function.
 However, it's advised that services avoid making direct references to one another in order to prevent hard coupling that can cause issues later.
 A significant amount of reworking may be required if direct references for a service need to be changed.
 Using message services, such as queues or topics, to facilitate service-to-service communication is a good way to handle this.
 This decoupling enhances flexibility, scalability, and resilience, as well as simplifies testing and debugging.
 It also promotes security by allowing access control.
 When you use a more decoupled architecture, serverless systems can evolve independently and adapt to changing requirements, making them more robust and maintainable over time.